 With the right technology in place, CRE firms can calculate waterfall distributions in minutes instead of months

 The complexity and variation in waterfall distributions can make calculations very cumbersome.
 Even one small typo can result in incorrect payouts, which can have major implications for the bottom line.

 Further, compliance isn’t optional, so calculations have to be accurate and follow the proper format.
 Real estate waterfall technology offers templating capabilities, which enables companies to maintain compliance with guidelines, as well as to mitigate risk.
 Waterfall audit features serve to troubleshoot any discrepancies.

 The increased speed and accuracy and decreased risk offered by investor management software such as IMS means huge cost and resource savings for any commercial real estate firm.
 What was once a resource-intensive and error-prone task is now a quick and accurate activity that saves times and improves investor relationships.

 Ready to Get Started?

 Investor Management Services (IMS) is the leading investor management software platform for CRE owners and investment firms and the only platform built to calculate complex waterfalls and process distributions in minutes.
-Today, we have over 300 customers who have been able to reallocate thousands of hours back to value-add activities for their 35,000+ investors.
-The IMS Platform is being used to calculate $1+ Billion in distributions and $23+ Billion in equity.
+Today, we have over 300 customers who have been able to reallocate thousands of hours back to value-add activities for their 43,000+ investors in 90 countries.
+The IMS Platform is being used to calculate $1+ Billion in distributions and $28+ Billion in equity.